GoC-Spending/contracts-data-web/content/category/5_transportation_and_logistics.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-The Government of Canada spent an estimated \$757.8M in 2021-2022 on transportation and logistics contracts.
+The Government of Canada spent an estimated **\$757.8M in 2021-2022** on transportation and logistics contracts.

+Across 29,678 contracts active since the start of the 2017-2018 fiscal year, 3,341 have at least one amendment (11%).
+Of contracts with amendments, the average increase in dollar value was 170093% and the average number of amendments was 1.5.
+Cumulatively these amendments represent an increase of \$657.1M over the original contract values.

+The average contract duration was 0.37 years, and the average contract value (not including contracts under \$10k) was \$195.6K.
+The longest contract was 11.94 years.
+The largest contract by value (including amendments) was \$782.7M.

 {{< /entity_summary >}}

 ## Vendors